Westonbirt offers the flexibility of full boarding, flexi-boarding and day school options.

 Each student is supported and nurtured through the transition, so when they leave Beaufort at the end of the Summer term they are fully equipped with the necessary skills to move on to their next house and into the next stage of their school lives.

 Miss Catriona Crowley and her trusty sidekick Hosta the dog moved in to Beaufort House in September 2013 to take on the role of Housemistress.
 She has a background in Art and Design (specialising in metalwork and jewellery) and teaches Art at our prep school.
-She has worked in boarding for the last four years and is fully involved in the wider school life, helping with Learning Support, the Art department and organising activities and trips.
+She has worked in boarding for many years and is fully involved in the wider school life, helping with Learning Support, the Art department and organising activities and trips.
 Miss Crowley was a passionate Lacrosse player and has delighted in picking up her stick again to teach at Westonbirt.

 GL8 8 QG